terascope/teraslice/docs/packages/ts-transforms/operations.md

 ```

 - mutate : `Booelan`(optional) = The default of extraction is to create a brand new object with the extracted fields.
-If you set this to true then it will return the orignal object with the new extracted fields on it so you can keep everything else. `NOTE`: if no extraction can occur you will recieve back the object unchanged
+If you set this to true then it will return the orignal object with the new extracted fields on it so you can keep everything else. `NOTE`: if no extraction can occur you will recieve back the object unchanged, also if extraction is used as a `post_process` this defaults to `true`
 - multivalue : `Booelan`(optional) = if you set this to true then all values that have the same `target_field` will be put inside an array.

 Example: